cis3296s22/prj-03-tetris/README.md

 # How to Edit the Project

 - The functionality of this program lies in the tetris.js, tetris.html, and tetris.css files.
-Feel free to modify any of these to your liking.
+Feel free to modify any of these to your liking with Intellij or VSCode.

 # How to contribute
 Follow this [project board](https://trello.com/b/sWluIrWJ/tetris) to be informed of the project's status.

-### How to build
-- Use this github repository: ...
-- Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.

 # Credits